-Dreamkey Partners sent compliance packets to all its general contractors advising of the federal Section 3 program and its applicability to the funds being used to support their contracts that included federal funding.
+Dreamkey Partners sends compliance packets to all its general contractors advising of the federal Section 3 program and its applicability to the funds being used to support their contracts that include federal funding.
+Along with these compliance packets, various section 3, debarred search results, wage decisions, and Davis-Bacon posters are displayed on project sites.

-Habitat Charlotte Region is committed to incorporating training and job opportunities for local low-income residents into our affiliate activities.
-This is accomplished through making bidding materials available and easily accessible, attending project outreach/information sessions to network with potential subcontractors, and reviewing subcontractor needs and solutions to assist them in participating in projects.
-Open positions are advertised in these locations: The Habitat Charlotte Region career opportunities newsletter, Habitat Charlotte Region website, Queen City Metro, La Noticia, and Diversity Newsletter all post open positions.
+Habitat Charlotte Region is committed to incorporating training and job opportunities for local lowincome residents into our affiliate activities.
+This is accomplished through making bidding materials available and easily accessible, hosting project outreach/information sessions to network with potential subcontractors, and participating in trade associations to network with subcontractors.
+Habitat Charlotte Region followed guidelines for recruiting HUB firms and contacted specific firms to invite them to bid Open positions are advertised in these locations: The Habitat Charlotte Region career opportunities newsletter, Habitat Charlotte Region website, Queen City Metro, La Noticia, and Diversity Newsletter all post open positions.